 Biographical sketch: Ariel Miller is a 2013 graduate from The Ohio State University who earned a dual degree in Anthropology and Environment and Natural Resources.
 During her undergraduate years at Ohio State, she was an intern at the Ohio Ecological Food and Farm Association.
-She recently earned a Master’s in City and Regional Planning from The Ohio State University (2020) and became a Coordinator of Research and Technical Assistance at the Council of Development Finance Agencies.
+She recently earned a Master’s in City and Regional Planning from The Ohio State University (2020) and is now a Manager, Research and Technical Assistance at the Council of Development Finance Agencies.

 Did you always have a career path, or did you find it along the way?

 I think, if you're studying people, then you can study people alongside literally anything else.
 For example, even if you're practicing anthropology and math, you know people are involved, even if it's just numbers.
 So, I think it lends itself nicely to being paired with other disciplines.
 To answer your question, no I did not have a set career path.
 In fact, I haven't had a single job so far that I knew that job existed before I got it.
 I think careers are in a constant state of development and it is important to explore as many options within anthropology that interest you.

 How do you use an anthropological perspective in your career?